-High-frequency traders have become a convenient scapegoat as markets for sugar, coffee, cocoa and cotton react to tight supplies and surging demand, the president of ICE Futures US said on Wednesday.
+High-frequency traders have become a convenient scapegoat as markets for sugar, coffee, cocoa and cotton react to tight supplies and surging demand, the president of ICE Futures US

 They get blamed for everything under the sun, Tom Farley told a Futures Industry Association conference.

 When that volatility goes up, independent of the facts, people like to blame high-frequency traders, where on the contrary, we love them.
 We think that they dampen volatility.